sstsimulator/sst-macro/docs/developer/developer.md

 A NIC could "handle" a packet by injecting it into the network or "handle" a message by reporting up the network stack the message has arrived.
 In most cases, the handled message must therefore carry with it some notion of directionality or final destination.
 An event handler will therefore either process the message and delete the message, or, if that handler is not the final destination, forward it along.
-Some event handlers will only ever receive, such as a handler representing a blocking $MPI_Recv$ call.
+Some event handlers will only ever receive, such as a handler representing a blocking `MPI_Recv` call.
 Some event handlers will always receive and then send, such as network switches who are always intermediate steps between the start and endpoints of a network message.

 In most cases, events are created by calling the function